CasKei/StudyVault/Term4/ISP/Notes/Chap 1 - Intro to computers, programs and Java.md

 The address can be used to locate the byte and retrieve the data.
 Since bytes can be accessed in any order, the memory is also referred to as random access memory RAM.
 ### 1.2.4 Storage decides
-Long term memroy that can be moved to RAM when needed.
+Long term memory that can be moved to RAM when needed.
 - Magnetic disk drives
 - Optical disc drives
-- USB flash drives (universal serial bu)
+- USB flash drives (universal serial bus)

-Drives are devices fo operating a medium, such as disks and CDs.
+Drives are devices for operating a medium, such as disks and CDs.
 A storage medium physically stores data and prgram isntructions.
 Drive reads data from medium and writes data onto the medium.
 ### 1.2.5 Input and Output Devices
 Keyboard, Mouse,  Monitor, etc.
 ### 1.2.6 Communication Devices